oznu/docker-cloudflare-ddns/README.md

   oznu/cloudflare-ddns
 ```

-This image will also run on a Raspberry Pi or any other ARM based boards that support Docker:
+This image will also run on a Raspberry Pi or other ARM based boards that support Docker using the `armhf` or `aarch64` tags:

 ```shell
 docker run \